 Now those programs charge a cheap amount of tuition fees from non-European international students.
 But PhD programs are still completely tuition free for all non-nationals of Finland.

-How to Attend College for Free in Finland
+How to Study in Finland for Free

 Finland, among its Scandinavian neighbours, is known for providing its people with an outstanding quality of life.
 It is also listed in the Program for International Student Assessment (PISA) as one of the best performing developing countries.